Q:

 During the titration process, the operator should strictly follow the standard operating procedures, and pay attention to the following points:

-1. Addition of sample When adding the MIBK sample to the titration cell, a pipette with a drying head should be used to prevent the sample from contacting the moisture in the air.
-The sample should be poured slowly into the titration cell to avoid splashing.
+When adding the MIBK sample to the titration cell, a pipette with a drying head should be applied to prevent the sample from contacting the moisture atmospheric.
+The sample should be poured slowly into the titration cell to prevent splashing.
+But Titration speed manage

-When conducting Karl Fischer method tests, operators should pay great attention to safety and environmental protection issues:
+When conducting Karl Fischer method tests, operators should pay great attention to security and ecological preservation issues:

-1. Personal Protection MIBK has certain toxicity and volatility.
+MIBK has certain harmfulness and evaporative environment.
+Crazy, isn't it?.
 Operators should wear protective gloves, masks and laboratory coat when contacting samples.
-Good ventilation should be maintained in the laboratory to avoid inhalation of harmful gases.
+But Good ventilation should be maintained in the laboratory to prevent inhalation of harmful gases.
+But discarded materials disposal

-2. Waste disposal After the experiment, the waste liquid containing MIBK and Karl Fischer reagent should be treated in accordance with the laboratory waste treatment regulations to avoid random dumping and prevent environmental pollution.
+After the experiment, the discarded materials fluid containing MIBK and Karl Fischer reagent should be treated in accordance with the laboratory discarded materials treatment regulations to prevent random dumping and prevent environmental contamination.
+From what I've seen,

 Cancel submit